joelouthan/theologic.us/content/posts/kid-devos-luke/2020-12-24-kid-devos-luke8.md

 -----

+## Luke 8:26-39

 ### Westminster Larger Catechism

 Q. 15.
 What is the work of creation?
 A. The work of creation is that wherein God did in the beginning, by the word of his power, make of nothing the world, and all things therein, for himself, within the space of six days, and all very good.

-## Christ Calls Us While We Are Under Attack
+### Christ Calls Us While We Are Under Attack
-Luke 8:26-39 (CSB) Then they sailed to the region of the Gerasenes, which is opposite Galilee.When he got out on land, a demon-possessed man from the town met him.
+>Luke 8:26-39 (CSB) Then they sailed to the region of the Gerasenes, which is opposite Galilee.When he got out on land, a demon-possessed man from the town met him.
 For a long time he had worn no clothes and did not stay in a house but in the tombs.When he saw Jesus, he cried out, fell down before him, and said in a loud voice, “What do you have to do with me, Jesus, Son of the Most High God?
 I beg you, don’t torment me!”For he had commanded the unclean spirit to come out of the man.
 Many times it had seized him, and though he was guarded, bound by chains and shackles, he would snap the restraints and be driven by the demon into deserted places.

 “What is your name?”
 Jesus asked him.
 “Legion,” he said, because many demons had entered him.And they begged him not to banish them to the abyss.